 - Incremental load: We transfer the data as a whole from location A to location B just once for the first time.
 The next time, we only load the data changes from A to B. In this approach, we never truncate B. Instead, we only transfer the data that exists in A but not in B

-When we refresh the data in Power BI, if we have not configured an incremental refresh, we use the first approach, which is truncation and load.
-Needless to say that in Power BI, the first approach only applies to tables with Import or Dual storage modes.
+When we refresh the data in Power BI, we use the first approach, truncation and load, if we have not configured an incremental refresh.
+In Power BI, the first approach only applies to tables with Import or Dual storage modes.
 Previously, the Incremental load was available only in the tables with either Import or Dual storage modes.
-But the new announcement from Microsoft about Hybrid Tables makes a big difference in how Incremental load works.
+But the new announcement from Microsoft about Hybrid Tables greatly affects how Incremental load works.
 With the Hybrid Tables, the Incremental load is available on a portion of the table when a specific partition is in Direct Query mode, while the rest of the partitions are in Import storage mode.

 I will write about Hybrid Tables in a future blog post.